Grid2op/lightsim2grid/README.md

 to compute a powerflow with the LightSimBackend (if using the KLU linear solver) compared to the **15 ms** when using the PandaPowerBackend (speed up of **~43** times)

+(**NB** pandapower performances heavily depends on the pandas version used, we used here pandas version 1.1.4 which we found gave the best performances on our machine)
 ## Philosophy
 Lightsim2grid aims at providing a somewhat efficient (in terms of computation speed) backend targeting the grid2op platform.